-Each year, the H&R Block Foundation, partnering with the MCC Foundation and MCC-Penn Valley, awards scholarships to a number of MCC students as part of the Bloch Scholars program.
+Each year, the H&R Block Foundation, partners with the MCC Foundation and MCC-Penn Valley, awards scholarships to a number of MCC students as part of the Henry W. Bloch Scholars program.

 This scholarship provides the opportunity to earn an associate's degree from MCC-Penn Valley and continue on to the University of Missouri-Kansas City to earn a bachelor's degree**.